KerekesDavid/pycolytics/README.md

 ## How We Got Here

-The library is written in python, based on [SQLite](https://github.com/sqlite/sqlite) and [FastAPI](https://github.com/fastapi/fastapi), and was inspired by [Attolytics](https://github.com/ttencate/attolytics/).
+Pycolytics is written in python, based on [SQLite](https://github.com/sqlite/sqlite) and [FastAPI](https://github.com/fastapi/fastapi), and was inspired by [Attolytics](https://github.com/ttencate/attolytics/).

-I was too lazy to set up a rust compile environment and install postgresql for something so simple, so I spent two days writing Pycolytics instead.
+When I was looking at Attolytics, I was too lazy to set up a rust compile environment and install postgresql for something so simple, so I spent two days writing Pycolytics instead.
 To help you avoid my mistake, I made it so you can just clone it and move on with your life.

 True to its name, Pycolytics is probably 10<sup>6</sup> times slower than Attolytics, but who cares if it still serves my entire userbase from a rasberry-pi.
 It does asyncio and fancy multi-worker stuff to try and compensate.

-Leave an issue if you wish to contribute, or buy me a coffe if you find my work useful.
+Open an issue if you wish to contribute, or buy me a coffee if you find my work useful.

 <a href='https://ko-fi.com/E1E712JJXK' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>